AlexandruIordan99/BoardGameCollectionTracker/README.md

 Personal project focused on the Spring and Angular frameworks.
-Users can register, leave reviews and rate boardgames, as well as create and update their own boardgame collection.
+For now, users can register and activate their accounts.
+Working on a bug that prevents users from logging in.